-- (1) The AIH Historical information represents the audited results of operations for the year ended December 31, 1994 and the unaudited results of operations for the six months ended July 1, 1995. - (2) The AIH Acquisitions Historical information represents the results of operations for three subsidiaries acquired by AIH prior to their respective acquisitions by AIH.
-The acquisitions were (i) John Cotton Limited ("Cotton") headquartered in Manchester, England and acquired in May 1994, (ii) the Gulfstream Division of O'Sullivan Corporation ("Gulfstream") located in Ohio and Virginia and acquired in December 1994, and (iii) Plastifol headquartered in Ebersberg, Germany and acquired in July 1995. - (3) The AIH Adjustments information with respect to the Cotton, Gulfstream and Plastifol acquisitions represents (i) adjustments to depreciation expense due to the revaluation of assets; (ii) reclassifications needed to present information on a basis that is consistent with AIH historical information; (iii) the elimination of management fees charged by a previous owner of a subsidiary acquired by AIH; (iv) interest on borrowings by AIH to finance the acquisitions; and (v) the related income tax effects.
+(1) The AIH Historical information represents the audited results of operations for the year ended December 31, 1994 and the unaudited results of operations for the six months ended July 1, 1995.

+(2) The AIH Acquisitions Historical information reflects the combined results of operations for three companies acquired by AIH prior to their respective acquisitions by AIH.
+The AIH Acquisitions Historical information for the year ended December 31, 1994 reflects the results of operations of (i) John Cotton Limited ("Cotton") headquartered in Manchester, England and acquired in May 1994, (ii) the Gulfstream Division of O'Sullivan Corporation ("Gulfstream") located in Ohio and Virginia and acquired in December 1994, and (iii) Plastifol headquartered in Ebersberg, Germany and acquired in July 1995.
+The AIH Acquisitions Historical information for the six months ended July 1, 1995 reflects the results of operations of Plastifol.